procrastinator007/socketprogramgame/README.md

     }
 use player name to retrieve its associated value from a global array of 4-tuple named: player_group = []  # Contains tuples like {player, ip, t-port, p-port}. once you copy the tuple on a temp variable append it in the players_array. decrement the players needed; if players needed == 0 then switch ongoing to true. update the game identifier array. exit the function and enter the function play game.  elif players needed =!
 0 then let ongoing be false update game identifier exit the function and enter waiting_room function.

+write a function de-register with an input named clientip and clientport and input_string that in the form <players> so you remove '< read the data and then remove >. take the message and look for it in the global array of tuples named player_group which has the following tuple {player, ip ,tport pport}. look for  the tuple by comparing player == message(<player> without the '<>'). once you find it delete the entry and update the global array. now take client ip and client port send a return message saying 'terminate' .

 Player.py :
 Create two separate sockets on the player side that randomly assign port numbers between the range of 32002 to 32499 and check if the port number is available. name one socket t-socket and the p-socket. and ports as t-port and p-port. retrive ip address from the system make sure the ip addr is same for both